Chapter 1: What is Climate Change and Why Care?

 Use responses to inform and guide the learning process.
 They can provide insight into which concepts need clarity, what many students are already well informed about, and a general direction that many students want to pursue.

-Based on students’ questions or the Umbrella Question: How does climate change impact our world?, work together with your class to fill out the “Know” and “Want” columns of a KWL (Know-Want-Learned) Chart.
+Based on students’ questions or the Umbrella Question, “What is the difference between weather and climate?”, work together with your class to fill out the “Know” and “Want” columns of a KWL (Know-Want-Learned) Chart.

 Sample KWL Chart:

-At this stage, students may begin research to pursue their umbrella questions, or the following activity could be integrated into the process to ensure that students have an understanding of foundational climate science and enrich their understanding of climate change.
+At this stage, students may begin research to pursue the umbrella question, or the following activities could be integrated into the process to ensure that students have an understanding of foundational climate science.
+The activities listed below will enrich the understanding of climate change.

 This step is designed to encourage students to integrate and synthesize key ideas.
 When students make connections and see relationships within and across lessons, this helps them to solidify knowledge and deepen understanding.

-Have the students show their learning about climate change with playdough, illustrations or movement in groups.
+Have the students show their learning about climate with playdough, illustrations or movement in groups.